Boyle's OT goal lifts Lightning past Islanders

 “Brooks Orpik and Kristopher Letang, those guys play hard -- they’re not looking to hurt anybody, it happens,” Capuano said.
 “I don’t think Boyle’s looking to hurt anybody.
 Maybe he was.”

-Boyle, speaking barely above a whisper to a crowd of more than two dozen reporters at his locker, said he didn’t intend to hurt Hickey and didn’t think it was worth a suspension.
+Boyle, speaking barely above a whisper to a crowd of more than two dozen reporters at his locker, said he did not intend to hurt Hickey and did not think it was worth a suspension.

 “I’ve never had anything like that in my career,” Boyle said.
 “But at this point, I don’t really have any control.”